pablgonz/scontents/sources/README.md

 The package `scontents` is present in `TeXLive` and `MiKTeX`, use the package manager to install.
 For a manual installation, put `scontents.dtx` in your working directory and run `tex scontents.dtx`.

+## Examples

+The file `scontents.pdf` contains attached examples, which can be extracted from the PDF viewer or using `pdfdetach -saveall scontents.pdf` from command line.

 ## License
 The scontents package may be modified and distributed under the terms and